-The latest developer release of Google Chrome 5 that was released a few hours ago introduces a geolocation feature to the web browser.
-Google Chrome 5 version 5.0.342.1 and later now include an early version of the geolocation api which can be enabled by starting the web browser with the –enable-geolocation startup parameter.
+Google Chrome 5 version 5.0.342.1 and later now include an early version of the geolocation api which can be enabled by starting the web browser with the --enable-geolocation startup parameter.

-The user’s privacy is guaranteed since a confirmation prompt is displayed whenever a service tries to access the geolocation feature to detect the user’s location.
+The user's privacy is guaranteed since a confirmation prompt is displayed whenever a service tries to access the geolocation feature to detect the user's location.
+Basically, you need to give your okay for the service to detect your location.

 Internet users who want to test the new geolocation feature need to download the latest version of the Google Chrome dev release to do so and start the browser with the parameter mentioned above.

-It should also be noted that permissions are not persistent and that wifi based location is currently only supported on Windows and Mac (but not OSX 10.6).
+It should also be noted that permissions are not persistent, and that wifi based location is currently only supported on Windows and Mac (but not OSX 10.6).

 After the Buzz thing, I’m surprised Google didn’t just enable geolocation by default.